With the closure of residential services for women and girls in the 1970s in Australia, other Good Shepherd services developed:

 Good Shepherd Aged Services, Melbourne

-One of the best parts of the Future Ready review was a workshop we held with Good Shepherd leaders to identify the core characteristics of Mary Euphrasia.
+At one stage of the journey, Good Shepherd leaders gathered in a workshop setting to identify the core characteristics of Mary Euphrasia.

-We used these characteristics to guide our strategy, our service focus areas, our research and desire for innovation.
-We identified the following characteristics of Mary Euphrasia that are needed in the world today:
+These characteristics guided Good Shepherd Australia New Zealand's strategy, service focus areas, research and desire for innovation.
+The characteristics of Mary Euphrasia most needed in the world today were identified as:

 Taking risks and innovating

 Building quality relationships with each other

 The Sisters today are passionate in their advocacy and support of women and girls experiencing social injustice and entrenched disadvantage.

 Together with the Sisters, Good Shepherd’s employees, volunteers and supporters are all Mission Partners, working towards creating a world where every woman and girl can experience a full, safe life and be in control of her future.

 Good Shepherd Australia New Zealand plays a governance role in the broader Good Shepherd network in Australia and New Zealand.
 Everyone in this network shares the same mission, vision, purpose and values.
 Collectively we are able to have a greater impact on breaking intergenerational cycles of disadvantage for women and girls.

 Click below for information about programs and services: